The What And Why Of 4-Point Inspections

 Purpose Of Inspection

-Potential homeowners and insurance companies generally look at 4-point inspections when dealing with homes over 20 years old, where structural integrity and other safety issues can arise.
+Potential homeowners and insurance companies generally order a 4-point inspection when a home is over 3 years old, and there is an elevated risk of issues with structural integrity and other safety issues.

-Insurance companies will often require homeowners with property over 20 years old to get a 4-point inspection in order to receive coverage or renew an existing policy.
-As homes get older, the likelihood of potential issues increases significantly, and providers want to ensure the real estate they’re liable for won’t cost them a fortune to cover.
+Insurance companies often require homeowners with properties over 30 years old to get a 4-point inspection to qualify for new coverage or renew their policy.
+As homes get older, the likelihood of potential issues increases significantly.

 4-Point Home Inspection Costs